Sinchana2025/Web-projects/E-commerce/README.md

 ## 📁 Dataset

-The dataset used in this analysis is available in the [E-commerce](./data/Sample - Superstore.csv) of this repository.
+The dataset used in this analysis is available in the (https://github.com/Sinchana2025/Web-projects/blob/main/mymoviedb.csv).